 Depending on the circumstances, removal from the country can take place in a matter of days or drag on for years.
 Each case presents a separate set of facts that can work to the advantage or disadvantage of the detained individual.

-No matter what, though, you have the right to call and retain a qualified attorney if you expect Lombard immigration detention.
+No matter what, though, you have the right to call and retain an experienced attorney if you expect Lombard immigration detention.
 Unlike how they would for a citizen, the government will not provide you with legal counsel if you are a green-card holder, so it may be extremely important that you call today to discuss your case and figure out the best route forward.